sje30/schol2018/innovations.md

 **Post publication peer review**.
 A journal may immediately publish a paper upon submission; reviews are then sought for the preprint and made public.
-If sufficient reviewers support publication, the article is formally accepted and e.g. listed on pubmed.
+If sufficient reviewers support publication, the article is formally accepted and e.g. listed on Pubmed.
 Leading examples of this approach are F1000 Research, who provide the infrastructure for several institution- and funder-specific journals, such as *Wellcome Open Research* and *Gates Open Research*.